Election 2022: Maryland Voting for Successor to Gov. Hogan

 In other races, candidates are on the ballot for all 188 seats in the Maryland General Assembly, which is controlled by Democrats.

-The Maryland primary was delayed by three weeks by the state’s highest court because of lawsuits challenging the state’s congressional and state legislative maps.
+The Maryland primary was delayed by three weeks because of lawsuits challenging the state’s congressional and state legislative maps.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter, https://twitter.com/ap_politics.